dremlin2000/NexPay.BankApp/README.md

 * Visual Studio Visual Studio 2017 Community
 * The latest Node.JS web server

 ** nuget and npm packages will be recovered during the first solution build.
+If node_modules have not been recovered, please run "npm install" command in the web application directory

 ### Description
 The application developed by using Asp .Net Core 2 and Angular 5 in Visual Studio 2017 Community version 15.5.7.